-- A solvent company passes a special resolution for voluntary winding-up. - Common scenarios of members' voluntary winding-up: - Group restructuring. - Company ceases to operate. - Members' voluntary winding-up is commenced by the passing of the company's special resolution for voluntary winding-up. - The directors of the company are required to issue a Certificate of Solvency to certify that the company will be able to pay its debts in full for a period of up to 12 months from the commencement of the winding-up. - Date of passing of the special resolution for voluntary winding-up is deemed to be date of commencement of voluntary winding-up (s.
-230 CO).
+- A solvent company passes a special resolution for voluntary winding-up. - Common scenarios of members' voluntary winding-up: - Group restructuring. - Company ceases to operate. - Members' voluntary winding-up is commenced by the passing of the company's special resolution for voluntary winding-up. - The directors of the company are required to issue a Certificate of Solvency to certify that the company will be able to pay its debts in full within 12 months from the commencement of the winding-up (s.
+233 CWUMPO). - Date of passing of the special resolution for voluntary winding-up is deemed to be date of commencement of voluntary winding-up (s.
+230 CWUMPO).